MicrosoftDocs/dataexplorer-docs/data-explorer/azure-data-explorer-dashboards.md

 ### Interact with your data

 You can use the legend to interact with the data in your tile.
 You can change what data you view by selecting the specific item in the legend.
 Use <kbd>Ctrl</kbd> to add or remove items from the selection, hold <kbd>shift</kbd> to select a range.
 Items not selected are greyed out.

 The **Search** button allows you to search and filter items.

 Use the **Invert** button to invert your selection.

+The **Up** and **Down** arrows navigate through the list in the following ways:
+* When one item is selected, the up and down arrows select the previous or next item.
-Use the up and down arrows to scroll between the individual items.
+* When more than one item is selected, the up and down arrows scroll through the list of items and the data for the selected item you navigate to is highlighted.

 :::image type="content" source="media/adx-dashboards/interactive-legend.png" alt-text="Screenshot showing the buttons to use the legend to interact with your data.":::